0xn3va/application-security-handbook/Web Application/Logging and Monitoring/README.md

 # Overview

-This page contains requirements for implementing event logging.
+This page contains requirements for implementing event logging and monitoring.

 Event logging is one of the most important components of application security.
 Lack of logging or its incorrect implementation may lead to the inability to detect and investigate security incidents.